Semtexmagix/autodarts-desktop/README.md

 autodarts-visual is a tool (GUI) to handle (install/setup/use) many litte projects form some deverlopers for Autodarts.io.

 for example the caller tool:
- - Tool to have a caller at Autodarts.io
+ - tool to have a caller at Autodarts.io

 and the extern tool:
  - automates multiple dart-web-platforms accordingly to the state of an https://autodarts.io match.